mbrubeck/wf-recs/README.markdown

 4. You can kill the process at any point and later restart it near where it stopped&mdash;or even migrate it to another machine.

-As far as I know, these four features are unique to my solution, among all those on Tim Bray's page.
+Here's my [source code][7]: 16 line of code, not counting comments or blank lines.
 It's not as fast as any of the heavily-optimized versions, but it demonstrates a practical way to do parallel data processing with very little effort.
-Here's my [source code][7]: 16 line of code, not counting comments or blank lines.
+Eric Wong's [Wide Finder 2 entry][9] also used Make, although his code is currently unavailable.

 Instructions
 ============